ahuarte47/duckdb-raster/docs/functions.md

 Sets a GDAL configuration option (equivalent to CPLSetConfigOption).

-Pass NULL as the value to unset the option.
 This is useful, for example, to allow unauthenticated access to public S3 buckets when using GDAL-native VSI paths: